Contrast Checker

 Best practices

-- Make normal text AA the baseline for body copy, labels, helper text, and error messages; move reading-heavy areas toward AAA when practical.
+- Make Normal Text AA the baseline for body copy, labels, helper text, and error messages, and move reading-heavy areas toward AAA where it makes sense

-- Do not rely on low contrast alone to communicate disabled state; combine contrast with opacity, icons, clear labels, or interaction behavior.
+- Do not rely on low contrast alone to signal a disabled state; combine contrast with opacity, icons, labels, or interaction behavior

-- In dark mode, adjust lightness steps before increasing saturation.
-Saturation alone rarely fixes readability.
+- In dark mode, adjust the lightness ladder before turning up saturation.
+Saturation alone rarely fixes readability

-- Check buttons, links, and status indicators in default, hover, focus, selected, error, and disabled states.
+- Check buttons, links, and status indicators in default, hover, focus, selected, error, and disabled states, not just one static screenshot

-- Validate translucent overlays, glass-like cards, and floating panels against their actual page background.
+- Validate translucent overlays, glass-like cards, and floating panels against their actual page background, not a generic surface color

-- Store approved combinations as design tokens such as text-primary, text-muted, surface-card, and border-subtle.
+- Promote approved combinations into design tokens such as text-primary, text-muted, surface-card, and border-subtle, so they stop being one-off decisions

-- When brand colors fail contrast, create compliant tonal steps instead of choosing random near-matches per page.
+- When a brand color fails, build compliant tonal steps instead of choosing arbitrary near-matches on different pages

-- Add contrast checks to design review, pull request checklists, and release QA to catch regressions earlier.
+- Add contrast checks to design review, pull request checklists, and release QA so regressions surface earlier and cost less to fix

-- Text over images, videos, complex textures, and gradients should be sampled from the real page area; a single background color is only an approximation.
+- Text over images, videos, complex textures, or gradients should be sampled from the real page region; a single background color is only an approximation

-- Generated AA / AAA candidates are useful for fast exploration, but final colors should still be reviewed against brand rules, theme scales, and visual hierarchy.
+- Generated AA and AAA candidates are useful for quick exploration, but final colors should be reviewed against brand rules, theme scales, and visual hierarchy

-- Different displays, browsers, color management settings, and ambient light can change perceived readability; important pages should be checked on real devices.
+- Different displays, browsers, color management settings, and ambient light can shift perceived readability; important pages should be reviewed on real devices

-- The tool evaluates the colors you enter.
-It does not automatically inspect your CSS variables, Tailwind config, or design token source.
+- The tool evaluates the colors you enter and does not automatically inspect CSS variables, Tailwind config, or design token sources

 What problem does a color contrast checker solve?

-It helps confirm whether text, icons, and controls are readable against their background, which is essential for design review, frontend development, and accessibility remediation.
+It confirms whether text, icons, and controls remain readable against their background, which is essential during design review, frontend development, and accessibility remediation, and it gives you a clear direction for any fix.

 Why is 4.5:1 required for normal text AA?

 WCAG 2.x defines 4.5:1 as the minimum contrast ratio for regular body text.
-It is based on relative luminance, not on subjective visual judgement.
+It is calculated from relative luminance, not subjective opinion, which gives teams a stable shared standard.

 When should I target AAA?